 Kenneth Kidd is an associate professor in English at the University of Florida, where he teaches courses in children’s literature and culture.
 He is author of Making American Boys (Minnesota UP, 2004) and coeditor of Wild Things: Children’s Culture and Ecocriticism (Wayne State UP, 2004).

 Ġorġ Mallia, Ph.D, lectures in print, graphic design, presentation media and instructional design at the Division of Communications and Instructional Technology, Centre for Communication Technology, University of Malta.
 He has also lectured in instructional communications, transfer of learning in literature teaching, and Instructional Media at the Department of Arts and Languages in Education, Faculty of Education, University of Malta.
 Dr. Mallia is a writer and illustrator of children’s books, and a published cartoonist.
 He is also an avid collector of comics and has edited Maltese comic anthologies.

 Cathlena Martin, a PhD candidate at the University of Florida, researches and teaches children’s culture through literature, comics, film and new media.
 Her dissertation work focuses on the changing nature of children’s literature and culture in a digital age.

 Philip Nel is Associate Professor of English and Director of the graduate Program in Children’s Literature at Kansas State University.
 His most recent book is The Annotated Cat: Under the Hats of Seuss and His Cats (2007).

-Philip Sandifer is a PhD student in English at the University of Florida focusing on media theory.
-He is working on the self-definition of emerging media.
-He is the managing editor of ImageTexT.
+Elizabeth Sandifer is a PhD student in English at the University of Florida focusing on media theory.
+She is working on the self-definition of emerging media.
+She is the managing editor of ImageTexT.